simeononsecurity/simeononsecurity.ch/content/articles/unleash-potential-azure-students-free-software/index.en.md

 ## **What is Microsoft Azure for Students?**

-Before delving into the free software, let's understand what **Microsoft Azure for Students** is all about.
+Before digging into the free software, let's understand what **Microsoft Azure for Students** is all about.
 It's a *program designed specifically for students* who want to *learn, experiment, and build applications* using Microsoft Azure's cloud services.
 With the **Azure for Students** offer, eligible students gain access to a host of services, tools, and resources that can help in their *educational journey* and *personal projects*.

 One of the most exciting aspects of the **Azure for Students** program is the opportunity to *access free licenses* for various software products, including **Windows Server**, **Windows 10**, **Windows 11** desktop, **Visual Studio**, and more.
-These licenses can be a *game-changer for students*, as they can *run virtual machines*, *experiment with the latest Windows operating systems*, and *develop applications* using the *powerful development environment* provided by Visual Studio.
+These licenses can be a *major development for students*, as they can *run virtual machines*, *experiment with the latest Windows operating systems*, and *develop applications* using the *powerful development environment* provided by Visual Studio.

 ## **Unlocking Free Licenses for Windows Server and Windows Desktop OS**